Who better to get interview tips from than those who have gone through the process and succeeded?

-All applicants will be informed of the outcome of their interview after the global interview period, around early to mid-June 2020.
+All applicants will be informed of the outcome of their interview after the global interview period, from around early to mid-June.
 Please do not contact your local British embassy or high commission as updates on the status of your application cannot be provided earlier.

 You should not wait for the outcome of your interview to apply for your university courses, you should apply for all three courses as early as possible.
 Any unconditional offers received should be uploaded to the online application system as soon as possible.

 References are an integral part of Chevening’s selection process.
 Who should you approach to provide a reference?

 If you have a question about interviews, check our frequently asked questions to see if it has already been answered.